tjira/acorn/docs/pages/hartreefockmethod.md

 print("RHF ENERGY: {:.8f}".format(E_HF + VNN))
 ```

-Now is a good time to check your results with the provided solution.
 If you are satisfied with the results, you can proceed to the next exercise in the Listing <!--\ref{code:int_exercise}--> below, which involves transforming the integrals to the molecular spinorbital basis.

 <!--{id=code:int_exercise caption="Integral transform exercise code."}-->
 ```python